Equipment stipends are a reliable way to help your people get the best equipment they need to do their best work.

 If you use software for managing your equipment stipends, you set up a scalable solution that won't bog down HR, finance, and IT.
 The right software can help you increase your team's efficiency.

-Download the free eBook to find out why perk stipends and lifestyle spending accounts have become the most desirable new perk for employers and employees alike.
+Download the free guide to find out why perk stipends and lifestyle spending accounts have become the most desirable new perk for employers and employees alike.

 Look to the examples above if you need inspiration.